Tail bounds for counts of zeros and eigenvalues, and an application to ratios: Bounding counts of zeros: a proof of Theorem and related bounds

 In remains to verify our claim in the case in which $T$ is small enough that $B_1/2B_2 \log T > \sqrt{T}$.
 But this bounded range of $T$ can at most alter the implicit constant in \eqref{quad_bound_eq}. \end{proof}

 \textbf{Remark:} There is a slightly different approach to this theorem which some readers may prefer.
 Instead of the inequality \eqref{positivity_prep}, we may make use of a mollification formula of Selberg \cite[Th.
 1]{Se1}, which approximates the classical function $S(t)$ by a Dirichlet polynomial with error terms whose size depends on the length of the Dirichlet polynomial.
 One may then compute moments of, say, $S(t+1/\log T) - S(t)$ in the same way we have here, with the Dirichlet polynomial replacing the quantity $\langle G_k, \widetilde{\Z} \rangle$.

-We have taken the route that we have because we will make use of the same formalism elsewhere in this paper; we apply it to other estimates for zeta zeros below, and it applies almost without change to study the eigenvalues of the unitary group, for instance.
+Indeed, to reflect on our approach, in the lemmas, it has been to show the following:

+with $k \geq 1$.
+By the explicit formula, we will reduce $\langle G_k, \widetilde{\Z}\rangle$ to a Dirichlet polynomial in the proof of Lemma \ref{moments} below in order to compute its moments.
+In slightly more traditional notation, with such a Dirichlet polynomial already put in place of $\langle G_k, \widetilde{\Z} \rangle$, \eqref{remark1} could be rewritten